Lemonway Widget to help integrate our Online Onboarding directly on your platform

 - Multi‑lingual UI: French (

-Lemonway Widget is compatible with latest versions of the of the following browsers:
+Lemonway Widget is compatible with latest versions of the following browsers:

 - Chrome, Firefox, Safari, Edge, Opera